Religion Major and Minor

-Our Faith and Vocation minor is designed to help students explore their chosen career though the lens of vocation (calling) enabling students to apply spiritual and theological discernment to various facets of their professional and personal live.
+Our Faith and Vocation minor is designed to help students explore their chosen career through the lens of vocation (calling) enabling students to apply spiritual and theological discernment to various facets of their professional and personal lives.
 Students learn to think from a faith-based, theological perspective and to apply spiritual discernment to various facets of their professional and personal lives.

 - 45Units Required

 - 50%Alumni Work in Church or Para-Church Organizations

 Students study at Pepperdine University's 56 Prince's Gate facility, a Victorian Grade II house in the South Kensington district of London.
 An educational field trip takes students to Turkey, a country that has for centuries marked the geographic, political, religious, and cultural border between Europe and Asia.